vectordotdev/vector/rfcs/2021-07-20-8288-csv-enrichment.md

 ## Outstanding Questions

-- What approach should we taken around determining the indexed fields?
-- Can we assume that if the file is encrypted it will use AES?
-- Should `title_row` default to true or false?
-- Does the parameter `case_insensitive` indicate that perhaps does a simple key/value search is not sufficient.

 ## Plan Of Attack

 - [ ] Add support for resources.
 Any resource sections will load the data at